Eva Ibbotson: Children's books

 Ibbotson wrote more than a dozen books for children, including Which Witch?, The Secret of Platform 13, Dial-a-Ghost, Monster Mission, Journey to the River Sea, The Star of Kazan, The Beasts of Clawstone Castle, and The Dragonfly Pool.
-She won the Nestlé Smarties Book Prize for Journey to the River Sea, and has been a runner up for major awards in British children's literature several times.
+She won the Nestlé Smarties Book Prize for Journey to the River Sea, and was a runner up for major awards in British children's literature several times.
 WorldCat libraries report holding Which Witch? and Journey to the River Sea in more than five and ten languages respectively.

 The books are imaginative and humorous, and most of them feature magical creatures and places.
-Ibbotson has said that she disliked thinking about the supernatural, and created the characters because she wanted to decrease her readers' fear of such things.
+Ibbotson said that she disliked thinking about the supernatural, and created the characters because she wanted to decrease her readers' fear of such things.
 Some of the books, particularly Journey to the River Sea, also reflect Ibbotson's love of nature.
 She wrote Journey in honour of her husband, a former naturalist who had just died; the book had been in her head for years.
 Ibbotson had said she disliked "financial greed and a lust for power", and often created antagonists in her books who have these characteristics.

 Her love of Austria is evident in works such as The Star of Kazan, A Song for Summer and Magic Flutes/The Reluctant Heiress.
 These books, set primarily in the Austrian countryside, display the author's love of nature.